gsidh761/packman/README.md

 **Installation:**

 1. Download Packman from Github
-2. Run `mkdir rpm` in the home directory ~/
-3. Run ./packman install [package_name]
+2. Run ./packman install [package_name]
-4. Run sh global.sh to run the packages from anywhere (Optional)
+3. Run sh global.sh to run the packages from anywhere (Optional)

 **Run Packages:**
 1. Run the package like any other commands (e.g. ls, cd) - First you will need to run global.sh